Here’s everything you need to know for the November 8, 2022 election in San Francisco County.

 Be sure to sign the return envelope.
 Your signature must appear similar to the original signature on your voter registration form.
 A Vote-by-Mail ballot without your signature will not be counted.
 Your Vote-by-Mail ballot can be returned by mail, dropped off at any polling place or Vote Center, or deposited in a ballot drop off station.
+Return your Vote-by-Mail ballot by November 8.
 Click here for more on VBM.

 Ballot Drop Off Station (Hours vary)

-Return your Vote-by-Mail ballot at a ballot drop off station.
+Return your Vote-by-Mail ballot at a ballot drop off box at any time before June 7, 8:00 PM.
 Hours vary by location.
 Click here for a list of ballot drop of station locations.

 Vote In Person

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the November 3, 2020, General Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, October 5.
-For accessibility questions, call (415) 554-4375 or visit sfelections.sfgov.org/vote-using-accessible-vote-mail-system.
+For more information visit: https://sfelections.sfgov.org/vote-using-accessible-vote-mail-system

 There are two circumstances in which you have a right to cast a provisional ballot in an election in California.
 First, if you believe you are registered to vote, but your name does not appear on the voter list at a polling location, you can vote provisionally.
 Second, if you voted by mail, but the county does not have a record of receiving your vote-by-mail ballot, you can vote provisionally.

 Any eligible voter, including those displaced by wildfires, can cast a provisional ballot at any polling location in the county, and that ballot will be placed in a special provisional envelope before being put in the ballot box.
 Only the races you are eligible to vote in will be counted.
 A provisional ballot will be counted after county election officials confirm that you are registered to vote and have not already cast a ballot in this election.